ImATechnophile/cumulocity-parking-pi/README.md

 Software requirements:

 * You will need [Node.js](https://nodejs.org/en/), (6.7 or newer)
-* You will need npm (installed with Node.js)
+* You will need [npm](https://www.npmjs.com/), (installed with Node.js)
-*Y ou will need access to your Cumulocity account, i.e. you need your tenant name, username and password.
+* You will need access to your Cumulocity account, i.e. you need your tenant name, username and password.(Create a 1 month *free account* in [cumulocity.com](https://www.cumulocity.com/)

 ### Installing